kaankabalak/docs/source/installation/restore-minio.rst

      - MinIO supports hot-swapping failed drives with new healthy drives.

    * - :ref:`Node Failure <minio-restore-hardware-failure-node>`
-     - MinIO detects when a node rejoins the deployment and begins aggressively healing data previously stored on that node.
+     - MinIO detects when a node rejoins the deployment and begins proactively healing the node shortly after it is joined back to the cluster healing data previously stored on that node.

 .. admonition:: MinIO Professional Support